Your child may be eligible to receive travel assistance if they are 16 years old or under and have an education, health, and care (EHC) plan.

-- Where a pupil is attending thir nearest suitable school, and they have a confition where they cannot reasonable be expected to walk, and this is support by appropriate medical and/or specialist advise, then the council will make suitable travel arrangements.
+- they are attending their nearest suitable school, and they have a condition where they cannot reasonable be expected to walk, and this is supported by appropriate medical and/or specialist advice

-For more details, please read our home to school transport policy below.
+For more details, please read the Home to School Education Transport Policy below.

-Policy changes made due to recommendations received by the LGSCO for a recent complaint investigation.
+Policy changes have been made due to recommendations received by the Local Government and Social Care Ombudsman (LGSCO) for a recent complaint investigation.
 The Local Authority have made the changes to ensure that they abide by the LGSCO outcome.

 Applying for travel assistance

-Normally, it can take up to 30 working days from receipt of an application to a travel solution being agreed and arranged – it can take longer if we need additional information.
+Normally, it can take up to 30 working days from receipt of an application to a travel solution being agreed and arranged - it can take longer if they need additional information.

 Requests for travel assistance to commence at the beginning of the new academic year (September) should be submitted to the TCU before the end of May for consideration and planning.

-While we endeavour to process all applications received as quickly as possible, we cannot guarantee that travel assistance will be in place at the beginning of the new school year for any application received after this date.
+While WNC endeavour to process all applications received as quickly as possible, they cannot guarantee that travel assistance will be in place at the beginning of the new school year for any application received after this date.
 Travel solutions for the new academic year will not be communicated to the applicants until mid-August.

-We will look at the information you provide and make a decision on what support is necessary.
-We may need to call or arrange a home visit if we need more information.
+WNC will look at the information you provide and make a decision on what support is necessary.
+They may need to call or arrange a home visit if they need more information.